emc211/optane-kdb-report/README.md

 - Wrote utility script to easily move in-memory data between DRAM and Optane memory
 - Found that:
   - Optane is a viable solution to augment the realtime capacity of a kdb+ system
-  - Optane allows better utiliation of existing hardware where DRAM was previously a limiting factor
+  - Optane allows better utilisation of existing hardware where DRAM was previously a limiting factor
+*
 ## Table of Contents<!-- omit in toc -->

 - [Background](#background)